 The church sells tickets for different kinds of exhibitions that are hosted within its walls.

 There are also group tours of the church.
-Visitors can also enjoy a tour of the church with one of their professional guides.
+Visitors can also enjoy a tour of the church with one of its professional guides.
 In the 60-minute tour, the current exhibition is of course discussed with the visitors.
-The tour is available in several languages: Dutch, French, German, English, Italian, Spanish, Turkish, Moroccan/Arabic and Russian.
-The costs for this guided tour is € 90, – excluding admission to the exhibition and a maximum of 15 persons per group.
+The tour is available in several languages: Dutch, French, German, English, Italian, Spanish, Turkish, Moroccan/Arabic, and Russian.
+The cost for this guided tour is € 90, – excluding admission to the exhibition and a maximum of 15 persons per group.

 Note: Groups are also allowed to bring their own guides.

 What happens if I arrive too late for a concert in the church?

 Latecomers aren’t allowed to enter the halls after the start of a concert as this can be quite disruptive and also not that fun for other visitors.
 It is advisable to be on time.

 Are guide dogs for the blind allowed in the building?